Radon Exposure Kills 21,000 Americans Each Year: EPA Warns

 During National Radon Action Month this January, federal officials are warning that radon falls behind only tobacco smoke as the second-leading cause of lung cancer in the U.S., resulting in 21,000 deaths each year.

 Radon is a gas that is created by the decay of certain natural elements found in soil and rocks, including uranium, thorium and radium.
-It can be found in any type of home by seeping in through floors or walls that touch the ground.
+It can be pose a risk in any type of home, by seeping in through floors or walls that touch the ground.

 The gas is odorless and invisible, making it nearly impossible to detect without specialized testing.
 When inhaled, radon particles can damage the DNA of lung cells, leading to the potential for lung cancer and other illnesses.